-As the stock market continues to take a beating, nervous investors look to bond mutual funds and exchange-traded funds (ETFs) for protection and sanity.
+When the stock market took a beating this spring, nervous investors looked to bond mutual funds and exchange-traded funds (ETFs) for protection and sanity.
 After all, fixed income typically provides regular cash and lower volatility when markets hit turbulence.

-And the markets are absolutely hitting turbulence.
+And the markets absolutely hit turbulence.
 For instance, between Feb.
 19 and March 10, not only did the S&P 500 experience a historically rapid loss of 14.8% – it experienced a dramatic rise in volatility, too, hitting its highest level on that front since 2011, says Jodie Gunzberg, chief investment strategist at New York-based Graystone Consulting, a Morgan Stanley business.
-The index's losses and volatility have escalated even more since then.
+The index's losses and volatility escalated even more through the March 23 lows.

 Here are 12 bond mutual funds and bond ETFs to buy.
 These funds offer diversified portfolios of hundreds if not thousands of bonds, and most primarily rely on debt such as Treasuries and other investment-grade bonds.
 Just remember: This is an unprecedented environment, and even the bond market is acting unusually in some areas, so be especially mindful of your own risk tolerance.